 - Roof materials.
 If you have your heart set on a slate or copper roof, this may not be feasible if you have a high-pitched roof.
 Due to the slope and gravity, the heavier materials won’t be stable enough on a steep angle as opposed to a lower angle roof.
 Similarly, some types of shingles don’t do well on a lower-sloped roof and are more susceptible to roof damage.

 There’s a lot more than you thought that goes into the building of homes and roofs.
 Thus, it’s important when adding on an addition to your home or office or when constructing a new home or business to sit down with your local roofer such as Texas Star Roofing or your home builder and discuss the pitch of your roof before construction, especially if you have a certain roofing material in mind that you want.

 Here at Texas Star Roofing in Plano, we specialize in both residential and commercial roof repair, roof installation, and roof maintenance.
 We are experts at helping you determine what kind of roofing material will suit your existing roof as well as what pitch to use in your new home or new office construction.
 Our strength lies in our diligent attention to detail and stellar customer service.
 We treat all of our customers, employees, and suppliers how we want to be treated.
-We use only the highest quality roofing materials to complete your roofing installation in a timely and efficient manner.
+We use only the highest-quality roofing materials to complete your roofing installation in a timely and efficient manner.
 We judge our success by customer satisfaction, and we want to hear from you.
 Let us know how we did, and if we dropped the ball, we want to know about it so we can fix the issue.
 Roofs especially can be temperamental creatures, and sometimes we make mistakes.
 Our roofers are the best in the roofing business, and when you partner with us for your new roof, you won’t be disappointed.
-Contact us today for a free roofing inspection or estimate!
+Contact us today for free roofing inspection or estimate!